Algorithms and Complexity for Computing Nash Equilibria in Adversarial Team Games: The Complexity of Adversarial Team Games

 \subsection{The Potential Function and CLS Membership}

-Leveraging \Cref{thm:onegeneralize}, here we establish the main result of this section: computing an $\epsilon$-approximate Nash equilibrium of an adversarial team game $\Gamma(n, U)$ belongs to the class $\CLS$, for any (polynomial) number of players $n \in \N$; $\CLS$-completeness is then guaranteed directly by the recent $\CLS$-hardness result of~\citet{babichenko2021settling} regarding identical-interest polytensor (a.k.a. hypergraphical) games, wherein the polynomial expectation property (\Cref{assumption:polexp}) clearly holds.
-To do so, we introduce $\gdmax$, described in detail below.
+Leveraging \Cref{thm:onegeneralize}, here we establish the main result of this section: computing an $\epsilon$-approximate Nash equilibrium of an adversarial team game $\Gamma(n, U)$ belongs to the class $\CLS$, for any (polynomial) number of players $n \in \N$; $\CLS$-completeness is then guaranteed directly by the recent $\CLS$-hardness result of~\citet{babichenko2021settling} regarding identical-interest \emph{polytensor} (aka. hypergraphical) games, wherein the polynomial expectation property (\Cref{assumption:polexp}) clearly holds.